robSafar/whereof-thereof.github.io/_posts/2013-10-14-iconography-technology-religion.md

 <hr>

-[Ed - Please note that any coherence in the above article is purely coincidental.
-These ideas are still metastable and in development.]
+*postscript: please note that any coherence in the above article is purely coincidental.
+These ideas are still metastable and in development.*